mallorycheckmarx/python-vun2/ESOF-docs/Software Development Process.md

 4-Review

-To get the finall product its necessary 3 Rols.
-First its the Product owner.
+To get the final product its necessary 3 Rols.
+First its the Product owner, who will request the product and pay for it.
+In second we have the Scrum Master, its the one that will push for the team, helping ensuring success, removing impediments and supporting the team.
+Finally we have the team, who will build the project.

+In the final of each sprint, team will dispute a sprint review (where team can improve the product) and a sprint retrospective (where team can be improved).

+If the final product its built after the sprint, team can put the product ready for shippment.